enonic/.github/profile/README.md

-# Enonic: the CMS that adapts to your front-end
+# The CMS that adapts to your front-end

 Enonic's modular and headless architecture combines ease of use and flexibility in a platform built for mission critical deployments.
 Build your content model, customize the authoring interface, run server functions, and augment the API.